Jump to the content

 End exploitative child labor!

-Terre des Hommes frees children from exploitative work and enables them to form school and vocational training.
+Terre Des Hommes helps children to escape the exploitation, to attend school and to get vocational training.
 Together with children and our partner organizations, we argue to end exploitative child labor: governments have to invest in good education for children from poor families, increase the statutory minimum wages for adults and control employers in risk industries.

 The United Nations Child Rights Convention stipulates in Article 32: Every child has the right to be protected against economic exploitation.
 The International Working Organization IAO determines exactly what is common with it: